Salma2018170/Automation-Practice-Suite/README.md

 # 🧪 Automation Practice Suite
+**Note:** This repository is intended for practice and learning purposes.
+Please keep this in mind while exploring and experimenting.

+---

 This repository contains an **automation testing project from scratch** designed to showcase my skills in building a maintainable and scalable test automation framework.
 It follows industry **best practices** and modern **design patterns** while using widely adopted tools and technologies.